benjamingwynn/cv/document.md

 ![Benjamin](https://avatars.githubusercontent.com/u/1631422)
 # Benjamin Gwynn
-Software engineer with eight years of designing and developing high-performance web applications.
+Software engineer with nine years of designing and developing high-performance web applications.
 ###### [cv2024@benjamingwynn.com](mailto:cv2024@benjamingwynn.com) | [github.com/benjamingwynn](https://github.com/benjamingwynn)

 ## Objective

-I find great joy and satisfaction in optimising backend performance, implementing advanced requirements using new technologies, and employing innovative strategies to boost team efficacy, I am seeking a challenging role to leverage my technical expertise and leadership skills in web technology projects.
+I'm an experienced full-stack developer, I find great joy and satisfaction in optimising backend performance, implementing advanced requirements using new technologies, and employing innovative strategies to boost team efficacy, I am seeking a challenging role to leverage my technical expertise and leadership skills in web technology projects.

 I'm eager to bring my robust understanding of backend optimisation, reverse engineering and web technologies to a forward-thinking team, where I can contribute to delivering high-quality and efficient software solutions.